SonarSource/gh-action-lt-backlog/ToggleLockBranch/ReadMe.md

 ### `slack-channel`

 Slack channel name or ID to send the notification to.
+When set, requires `slack-token` to be set as well.

 This parameter is optional.